Fiserv/Commerce-Hub/docs/In-Person/Encrypted-Payments/Contactless.md

 ---
-tags: [carat, commerce-hub, enterprise, card-present, in-person, nfc, contactless, qr]
+tags: [carat, commerce-hub, enterprise, card-present, in-person, nfc, contactless]
 ---

-# Contactless and QR Payments
+# Contactless

 <!-- theme: danger -->
 > We are enhancing Commerce Hub to include Contactless transaction support and the documents related to the features will be released soon.